 Associate of Science in Film Production

 Associate of Science in Film Production programs at community colleges teach students the basics of editing, directing, writing and cinematography but rarely offer specializations.
-Applicants must hold a high school diploma or GED and may need to meet specific coursework, test score, or GPA requirements for the college.
 Students in this program learn how to load film and frame a shot that meets a director's specifications and enhances the emotion of a scene.
 A film project is usually required for completion of the degree.
 Associate degree programs typically focus on practical filmmaking techniques.
 Some classes may include:

 - Sound design

 - Film and video editing

 - Basic film and video camera operation

 The most important component of the application is a short film or other artistic work.
 Students will create a thesis film during the final year of a bachelor's program.
 Short films allow students to gain practical filmmaking experience.
 Coursework emphasizes lighting techniques that enhance the emotion and mood of a series of shots.
 Film history, film genres and film theory are required courses in addition to classes that focus on the technical aspects of filmmaking, such as: